Jun 09, 2023

 Normally, uric acid dissolves in the blood and is eliminated through the kidneys in the form of urine.
 It can pile up and form needle-like crystals if the body produces too much uric acid or does not eliminate enough of it.
 These cause the tissues around the joints to swell and hurt.

-or Elevated uric acid levels can exist in people who show no signs of illness.
+The types pertain to the different gout stages that is either unnoticed hyperuricemi or Elevated uric acid levels can exist in people who show no signs of illness.
 High uric acid levels in the blood can induce "silent" tissue damage, even if people do not need treatment at this time.

 Gout episodes almost always start suddenly and happen frequently at night.
 They include:

-Severe joint discomfort.
-Gout commonly affects the big toe, though it can affect any joint. soreness that lasts a long time.
+Severe joint discomfort: Gout commonly affects the big toe, though it can affect any joint. soreness that lasts a long time.
 After the most extreme pain has subsided, some joint soreness may linger for a few days to a few weeks.
 Later episodes are probably longer and more likely to affect many joints.

-Both erythema and edema.
-Swelling, pain, warmth, and redness occur in affected joints.
+Both erythema and edema: Swelling, pain, warmth, and redness occur in affected joints.

-a very limited range of motion.
+A very limited range of motion.
 When you have gout, you might not be able to move your joints normally.

 Anyone can develop gout.
 Three times as likely to get gout are those who were assigned male at birth (AMAB).
 Gout typically doesn't strike people who were born with the gender ascribed to them (AFAB) until after menopause.
 Gout is more common in people with a number of medical disorders, including: